Summer Program Policies

 For more information, please visit nosmoke.iupui.edu.

-In residential apartment housing (Riverwalk Apartments) where any assigned resident is under the age of 21, paraphernalia or alcohol containers of any kind: closed, open, or empty – are prohibited.
-Alcohol may only be possessed or consumed in a residential apartment where ALL assigned residents and guests are 21 years or older and may not be possessed or consumed in a lounge, stairwell or other residential common area or in the presence of anyone under the age of 21.
+Assigned residents under the age of 21, paraphernalia or alcohol containers of any kind: closed, open, or empty – are prohibited.
+Alcohol may only be possessed or consumed in a residential assignment where ALL assigned residents and guests are 21 years or older and may not be possessed or consumed in a lounge, stairwell or other residential common area or in the presence of anyone under the age of 21.

 Because the cost of damage is not included in the housing rates, the group will be responsible for damages caused by participants.
 The Office of Housing and Residence Life, in conjunction with conference planners, will try to identify the responsible individual or individuals before the conference closes however, the group assumes responsibility for all damages (see below).
 In general, damage charges are based upon a reasonable cost of repair.